Bogdanp/molten/docs/source/guide.rst

           except Exception:
               raise ParseError("failed to parse msgpack data")

-During the content negociation phase of the request-response cycle, molten chooses the first request parser whose ``can_parse_content`` method returns ``True`` from the list of registered parsers.
+During the content negotiation phase of the request-response cycle, molten chooses the first request parser whose ``can_parse_content`` method returns ``True`` from the list of registered parsers.
 That parser is then used to attempt to parse the input data.
 If the data